BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/What is the LAMP Platform.md

+---
-# What is the LAMP Platform?
+title: What is the LAMP Platform?
+slug: what_is_lamp_platform
+---

 LAMP stands for Learn, Assess, Manage, Prevent.
 It is a measurement based care platform designed for both research and clinical use.
 The core components are the app and the dashboard.